-APPENDIX A OATH OF OFFICE FOR ELECTORAL OFFICERS & ELECTORAL ASSISTANTS

-I, Assistant for Nak'azdli Band and agree to maintai accept the office of Electoral Officer/Electoral n confidentiality as is appropriate during my term.
-In my capacity as an Electoral Officer/Electoral As the Nak'azdli Band with impartiality, integrity, and ssistant, I will do my utmost to serve the residents of honesty. ne provisions set out in the Nak'azdli Election Code der me liable to dismissal from service at Electoral I solemnly swear/affirm that I will carry out my res best of my abilities. ponsibilities honestly, conscientiously, and to the SWORN BEFORE ME at Nak'azdli, in the Province of British Columbia, this day of ) A Commissioner for taking Affidavits within the Province of British Columbia, an Electoral Officer, Justice of the Peace, or a Notary Public. ) Signature of Electoral Officer ) ) )
+APPENDIX A OATH OF OFFICE FOR ELECTORAL OFFICERS & ELECTORAL ASSISTANTS l, accept the office of Electoral Officer/Electoral aintain confidentiality as is appropriate during my term.
+Assistant for Nak'azdli Whut'en and agree to m aintain confidentiality as is appropriate during my term.
+In my capacity as an Electoral Officer/Electoral the Nak'azdli Whut'en with impartiality, integrity Assistant, I will do my utmost to serve the residents of γ , and honesty. • o the provisions set out in the Nak'azdli Whut'en his Oath shall render me liable to dismissal from I solemnly swear/affirm that I will carry out my r best of my abilities. responsibilities honestly, conscientiously, and to the SWORN BEFORE ME at Nak'azdli, in the Province of British Columbia, this day of, 20)))) Signature of Electoral Officer A Commissioner for taking Affidavits within the Province of British Columbia, an Electoral Officer, Justice of the Peace, or a Notary Public.)))